MikeyBeez/Juliet/README.md

 From a command prompt, you can run startJuliet.sh.
 This shell script runs Juliet.py with standard error redirected to /dev/null.
 You can run /home/bard/miniconda3/envs/Juliet/bin/python /home/bard/Code/Juliet/Juliet.py
-instead (but whatever your paths are,) if you want to look at error messages.  i vosk produces a lot of messages, and they're not helpful; so I suggest starting from the shell script.
+instead (but whatever your paths are,) if you want to look at error messages.
+vosk produces a lot of messages, and they're not helpful; so I suggest starting from the shell script.
 You'll need to put your own paths in there.
 From within your virtual environment

-"which python3" i
+"which python3"

 will tell you the path to python3.